 Working with AWS SQS Standard Queues

-In this AWS Live environment, you will learn how to create and interact with SQS standard queues.
-You will send messages to an SQS queue that you create, and also learn how to take advantage of SQS queues to use multiple SQS consumers to process queue data at the same time!
-By the end of this AWS learning activity, you should feel comfortable interacting with the SQS service via using the Boto3 SDK for Python.
-As well as gain an understanding how you can send messages to standard queues, set queue attributes, and consume messages from the queues we create.
+In this hands-on lab, you will learn how to create and interact with SQS standard queues.
+You will send messages to an SQS queue that you create, and learn how to take advantage of SQS queues to use multiple SQS consumers to process queue data at the same time!
+By the end of this AWS learning activity, you should feel comfortable interacting with the SQS service via the Boto3 SDK for Python.
+You will also gain an understanding of how to send messages to standard queues, set queue attributes, and consume messages from the queues we create.

 Working with AWS SQS Standard Queues